esciencecenter-digital-skills/Natural-language-processing/episodes/03-embeddings.md

 ## Analogies
 A word analogy is a statement of the type: “*a* is to *b* as *x* is to *y*”, which means that *a* and *x* can be transformed in the same way to get *b* and *y*, respectively.
 Vice versa, *b* and *y* can be inversely transformed to get *a* and *x*.

-A famous analogy (King - man + woman ~= queen) shows an incredible property of word embeddings: That is, since words are encoded as vectors, we can often solve analogies with vector arithmetic.
+A famous analogy (King - man + woman ~= queen) shows an incredible property of `word2vec` embeddings: That is, since words are encoded as vectors, we can often solve analogies with vector arithmetic.

 Let's consider this in detail: